denodo/denodocommunity-lab-environment/lab-environment-containers/res/denodo/files/custom-lang/data-catalog/README.md

 # Disclaimer

-This project maintains language files uploaded by the Denodo Commuity of users.
+This project maintains language files uploaded by the Denodo Community of users.

-**Note:** For the official language packages provided by Denodo, please go to the Denodo User Manual: https://community.denodo.com/docs/html/browse/latest/en/platform/administration/language_of_the_web_tools/language_of_the_web_tools#install-a-language-file-for-data-catalog
+**Note:** For the official language packages provided by Denodo, please go to the Denodo User Manual: https://community.denodo.com/docs/html/browse/latest/en/platform/administration/language_of_the_web_tools/language_of_the_web_tools#changing-the-language-of-the-applications

 # Install a Language File for Data Catalog

-To change the language of Data Catalog, follow these steps:
+To change the default language of Data Catalog, follow these steps:

 * Download the language file from this directory:
   * French: [customLang-fr.properties](./customLang-fr.properties)